hgoldstein95/hgoldstein95.github.io/index.md

 <p>
 I am currently a PhD student at the University of Pennsylvania, studying under Professor Benjamin Pierce.
-I combine tools from both programming languages and human-computer interaction address problems in software engineering.
+I combine tools from both programming languages and human-computer interaction to address problems in software engineering.
 My current focus is on property-based testing.
 </p>